Loyalty programs may be the single greatest scam pulled on the traveling public.

 But something tells me a lot of Delta’s passengers aren’t going to fall for it this time.

 As America’s number-one critic of travel industry loyalty programs, I’m truly grateful to Delta.
 The days of casual mileage collecting could disappear after 2015, at least if you’re a Delta frequent flier.
 The new SkyMiles effectively clamps down on many of the mileage-earning shenanigans, such as earning “free” flights by collecting the sides of pudding boxes or U.S. Mint coins.
-It could also curtail mileage runs, the foolish act of spending your employer’s money to fly nowhere at the end of the year, just in order to become a preferred customer and have access to scarce space-available upgrades.
+It could also curtail mileage runs.
+The foolish act of spending your employer’s money to fly nowhere at the end of the year.
+In order to become a preferred customer and have access to scarce space-available upgrades.
 Also, and perhaps most importantly, it ensures the biggest spenders get the best perks — not the fanboys who learned to hack the system.

-Maybe, just maybe, more customers will make a rational decision about their next flight itinerary, not one distorted by a pathological obsession with miles, but based on ticket price and convenience.
-A veil is slowly being lifted from the traveling public, and at last, they’re seeing loyalty programs for what they really are: as habit-forming schemes that impair your ability to make a clear-headed decision about travel and that almost always benefit the travel company more than you.
+Maybe, just maybe, more customers will make a rational decision about their next flight itinerary.
+And not one distorted by a pathological obsession with miles, but based on ticket price and convenience.
+A veil is slowly being lifted from the traveling public.
+At last, they’re seeing loyalty programs for what they really are.
+Habit-forming schemes that impair your ability to make a clear-headed decision about travel and that almost always benefit the travel company more than you.

 Welcome to the club, guys.